shinnew9/llms_from_scratch/README.md

-This repository is for building LLMs from scratch.
+This repository is for building LLMs from scratch.  <br>
-I'm referring 'Milan Tamang' on Medium.
+I'm referring 'Milan Tamang' on Medium (https://medium.com/@tamangmilan)

 Finished: